-When I saw the 1st teaser trailer I grabbed as many screen shots as I could and literally just started to make up what i could not see.
+When I saw the first teaser trailer, I grabbed as many screen shots as I could and literally started to make up what I could not see.
 Due to the size of the creature and very little money, I am having to make him from latex, so everything has to be sculpted 10% bigger than it is needed to take into account latex shrinkage.

-The head was sculpted in monster clay, and then a 2 part stone mould was made.
-Once the clay was all dug out, I closed the mould and poured latex inside, slushed it around until i had a good thickness, then left to dry for a couple of days.
-Then when the mould is opened you have a latex copy of the original clay sculpture, after a couple more days to make sure he was fully cured, I painted him with thinned FW INKS, many washes and layers were used to build up the colours I felt would look good in not only normal light, but also under artificial light with and without flash photography.
+The head was sculpted in monster clay, and then a 2-part stone mold was made.
+Once the clay was all dug out, I closed the mold and poured latex inside, slushed it around until I had a good thickness, then left to dry for a couple of days.
+When the mold is opened, you have a latex copy of the original clay sculpture.
+After a few more days to make sure he was fully cured, I painted him with thinned FW INKS, many washes and layers were used to build up the colors I felt would look good in not only normal light, but also under artificial light with and without flash photography.

 The hands are the easiest part.
-I took lifecasts of my own hands using alginate and then fast cast resin to cast them in.
-Then I sculpted the hands quite long, as it appears groot has longer arms than a human so i hope the length of his fingers will offset the difference in my own dimensions.
+I took lifecasts of my own hands using alginate then fast cast resin to cast them.
+Then I sculpted the hands quite long, as it appears Groot has longer arms than a human.
+I hope the length of his fingers will offset the difference in my own dimensions.

 I have to take some liberties with the shape and size of the limbs.
-I hope it does not detract from the overall look, but until they are cast I will not know, again I had to sculpt the piece 10% bigger and longer than needed for latex shrinking, currently the mould is finished and was made with my wife’s help.
-Again a 2 part plaster mould was made, using in excess of 400lbs of plaster it has been NO fun to move around.
-I am currently bleeding and aching from the start of digging out the clay. which i hope to have done mid next week, then i can brush in my layers of latex to cast a set of leg skins which i hope will fit well.
+I hope it does not detract from the overall look, but until they are cast I will not know, again I had to sculpt the piece 10% bigger and longer than needed for latex shrinking, currently the mold is finished and was made with my wife’s help.
+Again a 2-part plaster mold was made, using in excess of 400lbs of plaster it has been NO fun to move around.
+I am currently bleeding and aching from the start of digging out the clay, which I hope to have done mid next week, then I can brush in my layers of latex to cast a set of leg skins which i hope will fit well.

-Assuming the legs are OK to go, I will then make the arms, and finally the chest.
-They will again be sculpts with 2 part plaster moulds, and I will velcro the whole suit together when hopefully wearing it in a couple of months.
+Assuming the legs are OK to go, I will then make the arms, and finally, the chest.
+They will again be sculpts with 2 part plaster molds, and I will Velcro the whole suit together when hopefully wearing it in a couple of months.